beeware/toga/docs/reference/api/resources/fonts.rst

   oblique font will be interpreted as Italic.

 * Windows does not support the use of a Small Caps variant on fonts.
-A request for a Small Caps variant will be ingored.
+A request for a Small Caps variant will be ignored.

 Reference
 ---------